 The piezometer shall be installed in 150 mm borehole, at specifieddepths.
-Sand cover around the piezometer tip and bentonite sealabove shall be provided; and b) Rate and Magnitude of Vertical Settlements of the Subsoil under the Surcharge Load: Settlements shall be measured by installing platform type settlement gauges, which consist of the following:
+Sand cover around the piezometer tip and bentonite sealabove shall be provided; and locations specified by the Engineer.

+Suitable electronic sensor shall be used to record the water level b) Rate and Magnitude of Vertical Settlements of the Subsoil under the Surcharge Load : Settlements shall be measured by installing platform type settlement gauges, which consist of the following :